dukedorje/dotfiles/README.md

   your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.

+# TODO: install.sh for lf, and .config/lf files

 For antigen, I had to include all the plugins in one file, `antigen-packages`.zsh, in the zsh/ folder, because it needs an init, the plugins, then a command to tell it to finish.
 Otherwise the zshrc loads all .zsh files in alphabetical order.